cryptocode/terminal-doom/README.md

 If you ever want to make a TUI app, I highly recommend this library.

 ### Sound support
-Add the `-Dsound=true` flag if you want compile with sound support.
+Add the `-Dsound=true` flag if you want compile with sound support, `false` to turn it off (like when running on a remote server)

 All sound effects are included, and a few music tracks.
 You can download and add additional music tracks (mp3) yourself.
 Terminal Doom will automatically pick them up from the `sound` directory.
 See the sound section for naming.